-The state-listed insects with potential to occur within the analysis area use a variety of habitat types and rely on several different host plants.
+Insects, including the state-listed insects with potential to occur within the analysis area, use a variety of habitat types and rely on several different host plants.
 Direct impacts could occur during construction if individuals remain within construction areas during active construction.
 Indirect impacts could result from construction through the removal of host plants and modification of suitable habitat.
-Indirect impacts could result from ongoing maintenance activities if a given species' host plan is prevented from regrowth within the maintained ROW via maintenance activities such as mowing or herbicide application.
+Indirect impacts could result from ongoing maintenance activities if activities such as mowing or herbicide application prevent a given species' host plant from regrowth within the maintained ROW.
 Therefore, impacts to insects or their habitat are considered moderate and long term.